Last updated on November 5, 2019

 And these can easily be found between the 5th and 8th frets on the top 3 strings.

-Check out the book Chord Tone Soloing by Barret Tagliarino for a great in-depth course in this approach.
+Check out the book Chord Tone Soloing by Barret Tagliarino or our free eBook: Simple Chord Tone Soloing System for a great in-depth course in this approach.

 This approach involves dividing up the tune’s chords into keys as a lot of jazz tunes feature more than one key.
 The fantastic tune Blue Bossa features two keys; it starts off in the key of C minor over which you could use C Aeolian or even C Blues then it modulates to Db Major.
 In theory you could blow over the C minor part with C Aeolian (Parent Scale: Eb Major) then move everything down 2 frets to play over the Db Major section.
 If you know the above scales (Eb Major and Db Major) you’re on safe territory but take it slow!
 Don’t try to play a ton of notes over the changes, it won’t sound good, a subtle approach is better here.
 Check out this backing track with the chord changes outlined karaoke style.

 This has to be the simplest yet most overlooked way to solo over a jazz tune, or any tune with a strong melodic line.
 You simply learn the shit out of the melody then when you come to solo you’ll be able to play variations on it, and if you get lost you’ve always got the melody to fall back on.
 Try it for the above tunes as the melodies are fairly straightforward but be sure to learn them in different places on the neck so that you can move around easily and not run out of ideas.
-Jaco Pastorius talks about this in his teaching video (watch part 1 here) remarking that you should always learn the melody of a tune whether you play it or not, and he’s right, it really pulls things together and stops you from getting lost.
-How do you approach soloing over changes?
+Jaco Pastorius talks about this in his teaching video (watch it here) remarking that you should always learn the melody of a tune whether you play it or not, and he’s right, it really pulls things together and stops you from getting lost.